rob-myers/rob-myers.github.io/docs/plan.md

    - ✅ `sel >l1` saves current selection as json polygon
    - ✅ `get l1 | sel` to restore
    - ✅ session variables are persisted
-- Stage supports different "selecting modes":
+- `Selection` supports different "selecting modes":
-   - cursor
+   - crosshair
    - rectangle
    - rectilinear
    - Can lock and then translate/transform.
    - Has group where ghost meshes can be attached.
 ✅ Can `echo foo >!x` to write last elem, not array
 - Error messages prefixed by function chain
+- Can `unset` variables and functions

 - BUG
    - ✅ `call () => window` (window.Recast was breaking safe-json-stringify)